zeroaxelol/DeFi/README.md

 ## Up-coming articles:

-A Deep-Dive into Automated Market Makers

-An Extensive Review of Black-Scholes-Merton Model in Options' Pricing
+Pricing On-chain Options - Into the Dark Alleys of Black-Scholes-Merton Model

+The Ultimate Adoption Curve for DeFi

+DeSci x DeFi

 On-Chain Chaos - Disassociation (On-chain analysis of ETH and WBTC to analyze the behavior of investors in these majors)

-DeFi Fast Food

 <!---